Copyright © 2004-2010 DogStar Kennel

 We bought these wonderful little light weight skillets for $1 each at a store called The Dollar Store.
 We cook in them and eat right out of them, using the handle to hold it with when no table is available.

-Many times you can prepare you food enough so that you will not need to carry spices with you.
-Add your spices at home.
+Many times you can prepare your food enough before leaving home so that you will not need to carry spices with you.
+Add your spices at home to the foods before you pack them.
 If you are going out just for a brunch hike, put your eggs (out of the shell), butter a splash of milk, salt and pepper into a clean plastic jar and put the top on tight.
 Give the jar a shake before packing and as you/the animals walk your scrambled eggs are being prepared, just cook when the fire is ready.

 Two even four Sterno or Sterno type stoves will take up less room then a camp stove and fuel.